 Why do you need an artist statement?

-Some artists want to fall back on the old adage, “My work speaks for itself,” but in today’s world, it often doesn’t.
-Your audience today will likely range from highly knowledgeable collectors and potential patrons who understand the depth of your work without prompting, to people who walk in off the street to enjoy their first gallery experience.
-Your artist statement should appeal to the whole range of viewers.
+Some artists may be tempted to fall back on the old adage, “My work speaks for itself,” but the reality is it often doesn’t.
+Your audience will range from highly knowledgeable collectors who understand the depth of your work without prompting, to people who walk in off the street to enjoy their first gallery experience.
+Your artist statement should appeal to this range.

-You want the viewer to feel a part of the work, to be touched on some level.
-Your artist statement is designed to give them enough information to pique their interest and encourage them to look and look again.
+The goal is to help the viewer feel connected to the work on some level, and to give them enough information to pique their interest and encourage them to thoughtfully examine your ideas and motivations for artmaking.

 On a more practical level, you will need a statement to include with applications to graduate school, gallery shows, and competitions.
-When you send out your portfolio, it is customary to send a copy of your resume, your artist statement, and, sometimes, a short biography of your career as an artist.
-Everyone wants to know what ideas are behind your work, what emotions you were hoping to convey, and your motivations for making art.
+When sending out your portfolio, it’s customary to send a copy of your resume, artist statement, and sometime a short biography of your career as an artist.

 What should you say about your work?

-The important part is to remember that the statement should be about you, your work, your ideas, your emotions, and your influences rather than about abstract ideas or huge concepts.
+Remember that the statement should be about you, your work, your ideas, your emotions, and your influences rather than about abstract ideas or huge concepts.
 If you are tempted to use the royal “we” when writing about your work, you will know you need to focus the ideas and speak more directly from your own experience.
-This does not mean that your work isn’t connected to large issues and important concepts; rather it means that you will connect better with your audience when you explain your own feelings and reactions in regard to those concepts, how you were introduced to them, or why you care about them.
-The best artist statements are personal and particular to the work.

 How do you get started?

-It might be good to try talking it out with a fellow artist or a faculty member before you start to write; you may have trouble writing about your work but could talk about it more easily.
-Ask a friend to record the main ideas and phrases as you talk, and then combine those phrases into clear and concise sentences using as few words as possible while still capturing the essence of your ideas.
+If you have trouble writing about your work, try talking it out with a fellow artist or a faculty member before you start to write.
+Ask a friend to record your main ideas and phrases, and then combine those into clear and concise sentences.